 The granite fracture zone has strong rock alteration, including silicification, chlorite, and pyrite mineralization.
 However, most of the granite rocks exposed on the surface are weathered.
 In this study, we used the term “LWG” to identify the Less Weathered Granite composed of a strong block of granite that is less fissured.
 On the other hand, the term “MWG” is used to characterize the Most Weathered Granite composed of strongly altered granite zone with the presence of cracks.
 The presence of strong fragmentation of rocks in MWG results from the advanced metamorphism due to the cataclastic process (Zhang et al., 2014).
 The fracture zone lies along the different faults and fractures of the area and constitutes the potential water reservoir.

 The groundwater in the Xingning area is mainly divided into two types: bedrock fissure water and carbonate karst water.
-The bedrock fissure water located in weathered granite and granodiorite is divided into fissure water of clastic rock and magmatic fissure water, with a flow rate of 0.10-1.98 l/s for the former and 0.01-0.5 l/s for the latter.
+The bedrock fissure water is located in weathered granite and granodiorite and is divided into fissure water of clastic rock and magmatic fissure water, with a flow rate of 0.10-1.98 l/s for the former and 0.01-0.5 l/s for the latter.
 Mostly, carbonate karst water is located in limestone and dolomite of the Middle Devonian Qiziqiao with a flow rate of 1.04-3.02 l/s.
-Furthermore, the data from two boreholes (BX1 and BX2) were collected from a local Hydrogeological firm (Yongxing) to ascertain our interpretation(Table 1).
+Furthermore, the data from two boreholes (BX1 and BX2) as illustrated in Table 1 were collected from a local Hydrogeological firm (Yongxing) to ascertain our interpretation.
 Unfortunately, previous geophysical data from magnetic exploration or a gravity exploration in the Xingning area are not available to better explain the geology and certainly lead to a better lineament analysis.
 Our interpretation is only based on previous geological works.

 DATA AND METHODS